rahvis/rahvis.github.io/_pages/about.md

 I am Rahul Vishwakarma, a <i>Product Manager</i> with a strong passion for <i>Enterprise Data Storage</i>, <i>Artificial Intelligence</i>, and architecting <i>Generative AI</i> products.

 The process of developing and implementing technologies, combined with cross-team collaboration and the opportunity to solve real-world problems and improve efficiencies, sparked my interest in <i>Product</i>.

-I believe that creating impactful innovations is the most effective and efficient way to deliver value to people.
 </p>

 <p align="justify">